-Mercaptopurine:

-Information for families
+Tioguanine: information for families

-This information sheet from Great Ormond Street Hospital (GOSH) describes how this medicine is given and some of its possible side effects.
-Each person reacts differently to medicines so your child will not necessarily experience every side effect mentioned.
-If you have any questions or concerns, please ask your doctor, nurse or pharmacist or telephone one of the contact numbers of this information sheet.
+This information sheet explains what tioguanine is, how it is given and some of the possible side effects.
+Each person reacts differently to medicines, so your child will not necessarily suffer from every side effect mentioned.
+If you have any questions or concerns, please speak to your doctor, nurse or pharmacist.